matthewyackee/matplotlib-challenge/README.md

 # matplotlib-challenge
 Module 5 Challenge for UofD Data Analysis bootcamp

-The file is in the directory labeled (Pymaceuticals).
+The file is pymaceuticals.ipynb and is located in the directory labeled (Pymaceuticals).

 I used the format provided by the (pymaceuticals_starter.ipynb) file.